gitlabhq/gitlabhq/doc/administration/troubleshooting/kubernetes_cheat_sheet.md

 - Find the IP address in the output of `minikube ip` and update the yaml file with this IP address.

-- Install the GitLab helm chart:
+- Install the GitLab Helm Chart:

   ```bash
   helm repo add gitlab https://charts.gitlab.io